 Support of candidates’ eligibility to participate in the credentialing process, often achieved through education, training, examination, and/or work experience.

+Quality Assurance Process—

+An ongoing activity that informs the individuals responsible for managing a credentialing program in their evaluation of whether a process or activity meets expectations or predefined quality standards.
+Quality assurance activities are executed on all development processes to help maintain an expected level of effectiveness.
+See Quality Management System.

 Quality Management System—